phpearth/docs/oop/intro.md

 ## Public members

-Unless you specify otherwise, properties and methods of a class are by default public.
-That means they may be accessed in three possible situations:
+Unless you specify otherwise, properties and methods of a class are public by default.
+This means that they may be accessed in three possible situations:

-* From outside the class in which it is declared
+* From outside the class in which it is declared.
-* From within the class in which it is declared
+* From within the class in which it is declared.
-* From within another class that implements the class in which it is declared
+* From within another class that implements the class in which it is declared.

-Till now we have seen all members as public members.
-If you wish to limit the accessibility of the members of a class then you define class members as private or protected.
+Until now, we have seen all members as public members.
+If you wish to limit the accessibility of the members of a class, you define class members as private or protected.

 ## Private members

-By setting a member private, you limit its accessibility only to the class where it is defined.
-The private member cannot be used in inherited classes nor outside the class.
+By setting a member as private, you limit its accessibility to only the class where it is defined.
+The private member can not be used in inherited classes nor outside the class.

 A class member can be made private by using the `private` keyword in front of the member.

 ```php
 class Car